I DON’T WANT TO BE A DESIGNFLUENCER

 But still, here I am voluntarily posting my face and words on the internet.
 Incredibly contradicting, I know.

-And what’s the alternative?
-Quit my dreams, shut down my business, go get a job at an agency or an in-house role and work for someone else just to keep my identity safe?
+Because what’s the alternative?
+Quit my dreams, shut down my business, go get a job at an agency or an in-house role and work for someone else just to keep my identity safe and to avoid an online presence?

 We live in such a bizarre modern world where the advice is simultaneously: get off your phone, have less screen time, protect your mental health, be present, we only have one life so make sure you live it to the fullest.